Skopje, our first stop in fascinating North Macedonia

 As bad as I felt, I still loved all the treats the streets of Skopje had to offer and I hadn’t even seen the most interesting parts yet.

 At the hostel, I went and talked to the guy at the reception about things to do.
-I got a Balkan Bucket List and some info on a walking tour for the next morning.
+I got a suggestion for a Balkans travel bucket list and some info on a free walking tour in Skopje for the next morning.
 After my friends returned, I talked Ana into joining me for the walking tour.

-Also known as Axios, the Vardar is not only the longest and most important river in Macedonia (FYROM) but also one of Greece’s major rivers.
+Also known as Axios, the Vardar is not only the longest and most important river in North Macedonia but also one of Greece’s major rivers.
+Length: 388 km